Last updated 04 June 2021 - Average reading time: Over 10 minutes

 for whom customized solutions could be created.

-These represent excellent opportunities to create fine-tuned eGov services that are more inclusive and secure.
-See also: 9 rules to keep in mind when designing new eGov services.
+These populations represent excellent opportunities to develop fine-tuned eGov services that are more inclusive and secure.

 Promotion and communication